MartinHoldrege/SEI/README.md

 repository that has all scripts (including old/defunct scripts).
-Please switch to the 'zenodo' branch to see the cleaner, more curated, and better documented version of the repository that only provides the scripts needed for the analyses presented in Holdrege et al. 2024 (Rangeland Ecology and Management).
+Please switch to the 'zenodo' branch to see the cleaner, more curated, and better documented version of the repository that only provides the scripts needed for the analyses presented in Holdrege et al. 2024 (Rangeland Ecology and Management, https://doi.org/10.1016/j.rama.2024.08.003).
 Note, the version of this repository in the zenodo branch has also been archived on the zenodo repository